methodphoto/mincc/data/1986/1986-west-wickham.md

 title: "West Wickham v The Min"
 gameLocation: "West Wickham"
 gameDate: "12/05/1986"
+shortReport: "West Wickham batted first made 162 all out.
+The Min replied with 163 for 8 wkts."
 result: "The Min won by 2 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-West Wickham batted first made 162 all out.
-The Min replied with 163 for 8 wkts.

-Result: {result}

 Andrew Gallagher and Phill Goult: 100 partnership